Tri-county area reports 91 new cases of COVID-19 Wednesday

-WATERTOWN — The tri-county area reported 91 new cases of COVID-19 Wednesday.
+WATERTOWN — The tri-county area reported 91 new cases of COVID-19 on Wednesday.

 No new virus-related deaths were reported in Jefferson, Lewis or St. Lawrence counties.